Delaware Route 14: Route description

-DE 14 begins at the Maryland state line, where the road continues west into that state as MD 317.
+DE 14 begins at the Maryland state line near Burrsville, Maryland, where the road continues west into that state as MD 317.
 From the state line, the route heads east on two-lane undivided Vernon Road, passing through a mix of farmland and woodland with occasional homes and crossing Marshyhope Creek in the community of Vernon.
 The road curves to the northeast before bending east at the Whiteleysburg Road intersection.
 The route becomes Walt Messick Road and enters the city of Harrington.
 DE 14 runs past homes and some businesses before intersecting the western terminus of DE 14 Truck, which bypasses Harrington to the south.
 At this point, DE 14 heads northeast on Commerce Street into the downtown area.
 Here, the route turns east onto Clark Street and passes north of the Harrington Tower Railroad Museum before it crosses the Delmarva Central Railroad's Delmarva Subdivision line at-grade adjacent to the Harrington Yard.
 On the eastern edge of Harrington, DE 14 intersects US 13 and the eastern terminus of DE 14 Truck in a commercial area.